linode/docs/products/tools/stackscripts/get-started/_index.md

 1. Log into the Linode Cloud Manager.

 2. Click on the **StackScripts** link in the left-hand navigation menu.
-You will be brought to the StackScripts page.
+You are brought to the StackScripts page.

 3. Viewing the **Account StackScripts** section, click on the Create New StackScript link at the top of the page.